iotshaman/shaman-cli/README.md

 ### Scaffold Command

-The scaffold command generated application scaffolding automatically, based on the arguments provided, and installs all dependencies.
+The scaffold command generates application scaffolding automatically, based on the arguments provided, and installs all dependencies.
 The syntax for the scaffold command is as follows; please note that these arguments must be provided in-order:

 ```sh
 shaman scaffold [environment] [type] [name] [output folder]